The hidden structure of innovation networks: Results

-Across the three domains, inventor networks are consistently denser than organization networks: while the density of the former reads $\rho^i_\text{AI}\simeq0.018$, $\rho^i_\text{BT}\simeq0.018$ and $\rho^i_\text{SC}\simeq0.022$, the density of the latter reads $\rho^o_\text{AI}\simeq0.007$, $\rho^o_\text{BT}\simeq0.007$ and $\rho^o_\text{SC}\simeq0.007$; besides, the degree distributions of all networks are heavy-tailed (see fig.~\ref{fig:degree}), a feature indicating the coexistence of highly connected nodes with many, poorly connected ones - and consistent with the bursty, heterogeneous dynamics typical of human systems~\cite{Barabasi2005}: yet, organization networks are characterized by steeper tails whereas inventor networks display a more homogeneous structure.
-Finally, the average clustering coefficient of inventor networks is higher than that of organization networks (see fig.~\ref{fig:clustering}).
+Across the three domains, inventor networks are consistently denser than organization networks: while the density of the former reads $\rho^i_\text{AI}\simeq0.018$, $\rho^i_\text{BT}\simeq0.018$ and $\rho^i_\text{SC}\simeq0.022$, the density of the latter reads $\rho^o_\text{AI}\simeq0.007$, $\rho^o_\text{BT}\simeq0.007$ and $\rho^o_\text{SC}\simeq0.007$; besides, the degree distributions of all networks are heavy-tailed (see Fig.~\ref{fig:degree}), a feature indicating the coexistence of highly connected nodes with many, poorly connected ones - and consistent with the bursty, heterogeneous dynamics typical of human systems~\cite{Barabasi2005}.
+Finally, the average clustering coefficient of inventor networks is higher than that of organization networks (see Fig.~\ref{fig:clustering}).

-These observations are confirmed by the metrics reported in table~\ref{tab:network_metrics}: inventor networks display a moderate dispersion of degree values ($\text{CV}\lesssim 1$) and a high Nakamoto index~\cite{srinivasan2017quantifying, Lin2022WeightedLightning}, indicating that collaborations are quite evenly distributed across individuals; organization networks, instead, exhibit a higher heterogeneity ($\text{CV}>1$) and a markedly lower Nakamoto index (approximately half the one of inventor networks), signaling that an overall small subset of firms accounts for the majority of collaborative ties (see Fig.~\ref{fig:nakamoto}).
+These observations are confirmed by the metrics reported in Table~\ref{tab:network_metrics}: inventor networks display a moderate dispersion of degree values ($\text{CV}\lesssim 1$) and a high Nakamoto index~\cite{srinivasan2017quantifying, Lin2022WeightedLightning}, indicating that collaborations are quite evenly distributed across individuals; organization networks, instead, exhibit a higher heterogeneity ($\text{CV}>1$) and a markedly lower Nakamoto index (approximately half the one of inventor networks), signaling that an overall small subset of firms accounts for the majority of collaborative ties (see Fig.~\ref{fig:nakamoto}).

-Taken together, the aforementioned results depict \emph{i)} inventor networks as characterized by small teams originating distributed collaborations; \emph{ii)} organization networks as less cohesive and more hierarchical, with few firms maintaining many partnerships that span institutional boundaries, while most remain specialized or, at least, regionally confined.
+Taken together, the aforementioned results depict \textit{i)} inventor networks as characterized by small teams originating distributed collaborations; \textit{ii)} organization networks as less cohesive and more hierarchical, with few firms maintaining many partnerships that span institutional boundaries, while most remain specialized or, at least, regionally confined.